Dorothy Wadham Building

 What will it look like?

 Since the project was first conceived, Wadham College has been carrying out extensive consultation with local residents.
-The next meeting is scheduled for 18 September 2017, 6pm, at the Gladiator Club on the corner of Percy Street and Iffley Raod.
+The next meeting is scheduled for Monday 16 July 2018, 6pm, at the Gladiator Club on the corner of Percy Street and Iffley Road.
 Current students have also taken an active part in the consultation process.
 Wadham College thanks all those who have assisted and provided valuable feedback on our plans.

 Future meetings will be held on a regular basis to meet with the community to discuss the development (see schedule below).

-Beard Construction have been appointed to carry out the demolition works and will be providing local residents with progress updates (see below).
+Gilbert-Ash has been appointed to carry out construction works and will be providing local residents with progress updates (see below).
 If you would like to receive emailed updates and invitations to meetings about this development please click here to let us know.

 With help from local schools and organisations we are decorating the hoardings around the Iffley Road site.
 More.
 If you would like to get involved in our hoarding decoration project, please contact Julia Banfield